Importing MS Project plans

 Set with a task type of Phase

-All imported tasks default to a RAG status of Green in Fluid.
+• All tasks imported from MS Project default to a Green RAG status in Fluid.

-Duration set to the number of days between Start Date and End Date.
+• Duration is the number of calendar days between the Start and End dates.

 • Weekends are counted as working days.